ifshizuku/nextjs-zh-docs/pages/docs/advanced-features/automatic-static-optimization.en.md

----
-description: Next.js automatically optimizes your app to be static HTML whenever possible.
-Learn how it works here.
----

 # Automatic Static Optimization

 Next.js automatically determines that a page is static (can be prerendered) if it has no blocking data requirements.
 This determination is made by the absence of `getServerSideProps` and `getInitialProps` in the page.